Deep in the knotted black hole: Setup

 \subsection{The Wightman function for the AdS, BTZ and geon spacetimes}

-We consider a detector interacting with a conformally coupled massless scalar field $\phi(x)$, that is, the field satisfies the Klein-Gordon equation $(\Box - R/8)\phi(x) = 0$, where $\Box$ is the d'Alembert operator and $R = -6/\ell^2$ is the Ricci scalar.
+We consider a detector interacting with a conformally coupled massless scalar field $\phi(x)$, that is, the field satisfies the Klein-Gordon equation $(\Box - R/8)\phi(x) = 0$, where $\Box$ is the d'Alembert operator and $R = -6/\ell^2$ is the Ricci scalar~\cite{Wald:1984rg}.
+The numerical coefficient $1/8$ is the conformal coupling value $\frac14 (d-2)/(d-1)$ in $d=3$ spacetime dimensions.

 In order to study the transition rate of a UDW detector, the Wightman function in the field's initial state must be computed.
 For both the BTZ spacetime and the geon spacetime, we consider the initial state that is induced by the global vacuum on AdS${}_3$.
 As both the BTZ spacetime and the geon spacetime are quotients of an open region on AdS${}_3$ by a discrete isometry group, the strategy is to use the method of images.